-- This buffer is a Schmitt Trigger input when used in Serial Programming mode. - 3: This buffer is a Schmitt Trigger input when configured in RC Oscillator mode and a CMOS input otherwise. - 4: PIC16F88 devices only. - 5: The CCP1 pin is determined by CCPMX in Configuration Word 1 register.
+- 2: This buffer is a Schmitt Trigger input when used in Serial Programming mode. - 3: This buffer is a Schmitt Trigger input when configured in RC Oscillator mode and a CMOS input otherwise. - 4: PIC16F88 devices only. - 5: The CCP1 pin is determined by the CCPMX bit in Configuration Word 1 register.